 Eurotunnel is ready for Brexit with, for Eurotunnel Le Shuttle Freight customers, the construction of 2 pit-stop for the control and scan of data on trucks and their loads, of a Customs-Sivep Centre for trucks needing additional checks, including veterinary and phytosanitary controls, of a green and orange route signage and for Le Shuttle passenger customers with the installation of 2 sets of biometric facial recognition e-gates and Pablo Kiosks to claim tax refund.

-To celebrate its 25th anniversary, Eurotunnel worked with street artist YZ to create a unique artwork featuring the face of a young girl looking through binoculars on the French entrance of the Tunnel and on the other side of the Channel, her eyes have been painted at the Sunny Sands Beach in Folkestone.
+To celebrate its 25th anniversary, Eurotunnel entrusted the street artist YZ with the creation of a monumental artwork featuring the face of a young girl looking through binoculars on the French entrance of the Tunnel and on the other side of the Channel, her eyes have been painted at the Sunny Sands Beach in Folkestone, as a symbol of the unyielding link between the United Kingdom and France.